mouldybread/DisplayLauncher/README.md

 ### Requirements

-- Android 7.0 (API 24) or higher
+- Android 7.0 (API 24) or higher[cite: 8].
-- Android 14+ recommended for full foreground service support
+- Android 14+ recommended for full foreground service type compliance[cite: 8].

-### Setup
+### Setup Procedure

-1. Install the APK on your Android device
+1. Install the APK package on the target device[cite: 8].
-2. Open the Display Launcher app
+2. Launch the application locally[cite: 8].
-3. Triple-tap the center of the screen to show settings
+3. Tap the center of the screen three times rapidly to invoke the settings UI[cite: 8].
-4. Tap **"Set Default"** and select Display Launcher as your home app
+4. Select **"Set as Default Launcher"** to register the app as the system home handler[cite: 8].
-5. Grant any requested permissions
+5. Grant required permissions[cite: 8].
-6. The web server starts automatically on port 9091

-### Setting as Default Launcher (ADB Method)
+### ADB Setup Method

 ```bash
 adb shell cmd package set-home-activity com.tpn.displaylauncher/.MainActivity